Security and fire alarms save lives and protect property. Adding monitoring to these systems helps ensure safety.

 - Smart Cards: These are much faster cards that are capable of writing data.
 This allows the card to store much more information and makes them useful in a variety of credential options and applications.
 This is a good option when wanting to give individuals varying levels of access to a building.

-- Biometric Readers: Attached to a network, they measure a person’s unique physiological characteristics, such as fingerprint, finger-vein, palm, retina, iris, face, and voice.
+- Biometric Readers: Attached to a network, they measure a person’s unique physiological characteristics, such as fingerprint, finger-vein, palm, retina, iris, face, and voice

 - Cloud-Based: With cloud-based access control, you can manage and update one security card or your entire system in real-time.
 A centralized access control dashboard makes it easier to manage your entire organization’s security.
 In case of a lost or stolen key card, you can simply revoke access from the control panel.
 You can also increase a user’s clearance in an instant.